Updated: Jan 15

 I have seen people talk about using essential oils aromatically, topically on location, and internally and did not find success, but then they decided to apply to a specific VitaFlex point and that did the trick.
 (Sorry, I can’t say what the issue was for.)
 All our bodies are different, so give yourself some grace as you discover your favorite ways to use your essential oils.

-About the Author: Serena James is a holistic healer and natural wellness enthusiast.
-She offers a variety of energy healing services and natural wellness solutions to help individuals experience a life of love, abundance, and wellness as they were meant to.
+About the Author: Serena James is a holistic healer and the author of Vibe Higher.
+She offers a variety of energy healing services and workshops to help individuals experience a life of love, abundance, and wellness as they were meant to.

 Disclaimer: This article is for informational purposes only and is not intended to treat, diagnose, cure, or prevent any disease or illness.
 Any action you take as a result of this information is self-prescribed and your right to do so.